latest news

 Avio and SpaceLaunch today announced a partnership to launch an export institutional Earth Observation satellite aboard Vega C in 2027.
 The two companies have signed a Launch Services Agreement on 17 September 2025.

 The institutional customer is undisclosed and will be announced later this year.
-The launch was awarded through a worldwide open competition, with the Vega C solution preferred for its versatility and best value for money.
 The payload mass is approximately 700 kg and will be placed in a Sun-Synchronous orbit.